manas-raj45/SAR-ADC-8-BIT/README.md

 **Calculation:**
 `fin = (11 / 512) * 2,000,000 = 42,968.75 Hz`
-By driving the analog input at exactly 42.97 kHz, the FFT captures perfect, non-overlapping bins.
+Driving the analog input at exactly 42.97 kHz ensures the FFT captures non-overlapping bins.

 ### 2. Power & Figure of Merit (FoM)
-The Walden FoM measures how much energy the ADC burns to resolve a single digital bit.
-A lower number means a more efficient design.
+The Walden FoM measures the energy consumed per conversion step.
 `FoM = Average Power / (fs * 2^ENOB)`

-* **Average Power:** 40.98 uW
+* **Average Power:** 40.98 µW
 * **fs:** 2 MHz
 * **ENOB:** 6.9

 **Calculation:**
-`FoM = 40.98uW / (2,000,000 * 119.43)`
-`FoM = 171.6 fJ/conv-step`
+`FoM = 40.98µW / (2,000,000 * 119.43) = 171.6 fJ/conv-step`
-Breaking below the 200 fJ barrier proves the CDAC and comparator sizing is tight and highly power-efficient.
+A FoM of 171.6 fJ/conv-step demonstrates an efficient CDAC and comparator sizing strategy.

 ---

-## Architecture & Design Choices
+## Architecture Details
-I built this architecture specifically to tackle real-world silicon limitations:
+Key design implementations include:
-* **Bootstrapped Switch:** Used for the sample-and-hold circuit to maintain a constant Vgs.
-This eliminates signal-dependent ON-resistance and minimizes charge injection.
+* **Bootstrapped Switch:** Used in the sample-and-hold circuit to maintain a constant Vgs.
+This minimizes signal-dependent ON-resistance and charge injection.
-* **CDAC Array:** A single-ended Binary-Weighted Charge Redistribution DAC, physically balanced against a 2.56pF sampling capacitor to absorb kickback noise.
+* **CDAC Array:** A single-ended Binary-Weighted Charge Redistribution DAC, scaled and balanced against a 2.56pF sampling capacitor to absorb kickback noise.
-* **StrongARM Latch:** An NMOS-input comparator optimized for a 50ns clock constraint, featuring a custom-sized regenerative core to rapidly resolve microscopic 7mV LSBs.
+* **StrongARM Latch:** An NMOS-input comparator optimized for a 50ns clock constraint, with a custom-sized regenerative core for accurate resolution of 7mV LSBs.
-* **Digital Control:** A custom Verilog-A Finite State Machine (FSM) driving the binary search algorithm.
+* **Digital Control:** A Verilog-A Finite State Machine (FSM) implementing the binary search algorithm.

 ---

-## The Debugging Journey & Physical Solutions
+## Design Challenges & Solutions
-This project was a massive exercise in transistor-level troubleshooting.
-Here is how I pushed the design from an initial 3.3 ENOB up to its theoretical limit.

-### Overcoming Common-Mode Collapse
+### Common-Mode Collapse
-**The Problem Statement:** Initial simulations capped the ADC at ~6.1 ENOB.
-The digital tracking suffered severe distortion specifically at the lowest input voltages.
-I diagnosed that the NMOS input differential pair of the StrongARM latch was starving for current and physically shutting off when the analog signal dropped below the ~400mV threshold voltage.
+* **Issue:** Initial simulations yielded ~6.1 ENOB with distortion at lower input voltages.
+The NMOS input differential pair of the StrongARM latch entered the subthreshold region when the analog signal dropped below ~400mV.
-**The Debugging Solution:** I applied a strict 1.0V DC offset with a 0.6V amplitude to the input signal.
-By shifting the swing from 0.4V to 1.6V, I guaranteed the comparator remained actively biased throughout the entire conversion phase.
-This instantly cured the SR Latch metastability and restored the digital staircase.
+* **Solution:** Applied a 1.0V DC offset with a 0.6V amplitude to the input signal (0.4V to 1.6V swing).
+This ensured the comparator remained actively biased throughout the conversion phase, preventing SR Latch metastability and restoring digital tracking.

-### Neutralizing Kickback Noise
+### Kickback Noise Mitigation
-**The Problem Statement:** Early iterations suffered from massive, destructive voltage spikes on the analog input pins the moment the StrongARM latch evaluated.
+* **Issue:** Evaluation of the StrongARM latch caused significant kickback noise on the analog input pins.
-**The Debugging Solution:** I mathematically matched the total capacitive weight of the CDAC array to the C0 sample-and-hold capacitor.
-This provided a perfectly balanced, heavy electrical load to absorb the comparator kickback without distorting the sensitive sampled voltage.
+* **Solution:** Sized the total capacitive weight of the CDAC array to match the C0 sample-and-hold capacitor.
+This balanced the load, absorbing the comparator kickback without altering the sampled voltage.

-### PVT Corner Robustness
+### PVT Corner Analysis
-To prove this design could survive commercial operating conditions, I subjected it to strict Process, Voltage, and Temperature (PVT) corner analysis:
+The design was verified across Process, Voltage, and Temperature (PVT) corners to confirm robustness:
 * **Worst-Case Corner (85°C, 1.62V Supply):** Maintained **6.41 ENOB**.
-The ADC successfully survived high thermal noise and starved overdrive voltages without stalling.
-* **Best-Case Corner (-40°C, 1.98V Supply):** Peaked at **7.1 ENOB**.
+* **Best-Case Corner (-40°C, 1.98V Supply):** Achieved **7.1 ENOB**.

 ---